We follow the guidance of the Los Angeles Department of Public Health, which is subject to change.

 - School Nurse has provided clearance to return

-- Being within 6ft of a person with suspected or confirmed COVID19 for a prolonged period of time (15minutes within an hour) with or without a mask.
+- Been within 6ft of someone with confirmed COVID19 for a cumulative duration of 15minutes within a 24hr period with or without a mask.

-- Any unprotected contact with bodily fluids (saliva, mucous, blood, vomit, stool).
+- Had any unprotected contact with bodily fluids (saliva, mucous, blood, vomit, stool).